Riccardo231/news_agent/README.md

 1. **Configuration Reading**: The program reads `provider =` from `settings.ini`
 2. **Provider Creation**: Creates the appropriate AI provider using `create_ai_provider()`
+3. **Fallback System**: If multiple providers are configured, automatically tries alternatives if one fails
-3. **Unified Interface**: All agents use the same provider for:
+4. **Unified Interface**: All agents use the same provider for:
    - 📰 Article summarization (`s`)
    - 🤖 LLM agents (`a`)
    - 🔍 News verification (`v`)
-4. **Model Name Display**: Shows which model is being used in response titles
+5. **Model Name Display**: Shows which model is being used in response titles

+### 🔄 Automatic Fallback System

+If you have multiple AI providers configured, the system will:
+1. **Try the primary provider** first
+2. **Automatically switch** to the next available provider if one fails
+3. **Show feedback** about which provider is being used
+4. **Ensure continuity** even with temporary server errors

+**Example**: If Claude returns a 529 error, the system automatically switches to OpenAI or Ollama.

 ### News Verification Setup